Diceycle/Arknights-Material-Planner/README.md

 * See all of your materials at one glance.
 * Focus on only the materials needed in your selected upgrades or only on those you are still missing.
+* See indicators of how many materials you need of each type in
+  * Gray if you have enough of the material,
+  * Green if you can craft enough of the material,
-* If you do not have enough materials, the tool will also mark the needed crafting ingredients as required.
+  * Red if you don't have enough of the material.
+  * The Colors are customizable, see the configuration reference below.

-* A second page is available for skill books, module components and experience cards.
+* A second page is available for skill books, module components and experience cards and chips.

 ### Depot Scanning

-If you play Arknights on PC you can make use of the inbuilt image- and text recognition to scan your depot and import you material list into the tool automatically.
+If you play Arknights on PC you can make use of the image- and text recognition feature to scan your depot and import your material list into the tool automatically.

 * **This is unfortunately only 99% accurate.
-It can happen that the tool will miss certain digits or add digits that aren't there.** If there are OCR experts I'm more than willing to accept help to reduce the error rate as far as possible
+It can happen that the tool will miss certain digits or add digits that aren't there.** If there are OCR experts I'm more than willing to accept help to reduce the error rate as far as possible.
+* **Also Note that this feature will resize your Arknights window and send mouse input to it.** If you want to make sure not to accidentally do that you can turn the feature off entirely by setting the `depotParsingEnabled` configuration parameter to `false`.
 * This requires an installation of [TesseractOCR](https://github.com/tesseract-ocr/tesseract).
     * Prebuilt Binaries for Tesseract are available here: https://github.com/UB-Mannheim/tesseract/wiki
     * After installing add the path to the Tesseract executable as the `tesseractExeLocation` config parameter.